gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 We focused on German, English and Spanish.

-Unpublished paper available as pdf file in home folder of repository, and as tex file in docs folder.
+Unpublished paper available as pdf file in home folder of repository.

 This was a project carried out in the University of Magdeburg Oct 2014-Feb 2015